whathelll/vectordb/README.md

 # plan
-[ ] explore and understand the CLIP interaction notebook.
+[x] explore and understand the CLIP interaction notebook.
-- Know how to take an image and encode then compare it to text [ ] load images into vector db
+- Know how to take an image and encode then compare it to text [x] load images into vector db
-[ ] explore the space of duplicate image search
+[x] explore the space of duplicate image search
-[ ] explore similar image search
+[x] explore similar image search
-[ ] explore search of images based on text
+[x] explore search of images based on text
+[x] negative prompt
+[x] reverse caption
-[ ]
+[ ] portfolio search (multiple images at the same time)

 # Scenarios we need to test